/

 Product management and product development roles

 Product management roles typically include product owner or product manager.
 On the bigger projects, it’s both.
+By the way, we’ve covered in detail what’s the difference between product owner and product manager in one of our recent articles.
 Some teams have dedicated UX researchers or several product managers.
 Regardless the set-up, the product management team works closely with the product development team.

 The product development team, depending on the size of the company or the product the team is building, can be bigger or smaller.
 In general, a product development team should consist of a product or UX/UI designer and developer plus a product manager.
 But usually, product development team consists of several designers and software developers.